essvega93/Sample/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-Please make sure that you already setup Flutter environement.
+Please make sure that Flutter environment is already setup in your computer

 ### Installation